reactjs/react-basic/README.md

 UserList(data.users, likesPerUser, updateUserLikes);
 ```

-*NOTE: We now have multiple different for FancyNameBox.
+*NOTE: We now have multiple different arguments passed to FancyNameBox.
 That breaks our memoization because we can only remember one value at a time.
 More on that below.*

 ## Continuations

 Unfortunately, since there are so many list of lists all over the place in UIs, it becomes quite a lot of boilerplate to manage that explicitly.

 We can move some of this boilerplate out of our critical business logic by deferring execution of a function.
 For example, by using "currying" (`bind` in JavaScript).
 Then we pass the state through from outside our core functions that are now free of boilerplate.

+This isn't reducing boilerplate but is at least moving it out of the critical business logic.

 ```js
 function FancyUserList(users) {